 This doesn’t necessarily mean my previous storage ways were “wrong” or “bad”; they just weren’t as efficient as they could be.

 Similarly, any time I rearrange the kids’ bedrooms, move someone to a new bedroom, bring out a new season of clothing, get rid of too small clothing, or get a new piece of furniture for their rooms, I take a few minutes (literally just minutes) to evaluate if there are any other, potentially better, ways of storing and organizing their things.

-It’s also worth noting that there is NOT “one right way” for anyone to store anything — so please don’t feel like you should take all my ideas and try to implement them into your own home.
+It’s also worth noting that there’s not “one right way” to store anything — please don’t feel like you must implement all my ideas in your own home.
 They are just ideas to spark your imagination and creativity!

 Do you have bare walls in your home that could use a few shelves or a bookcase to create extra storage?

 Could you add an armoire or other tall cabinet to store items that otherwise don’t have a home?

 Do you have room in your closet to add a few extra shelves or a hanging shoe organizer?

 Can you install hooks or an over-the-door shoe organizer on the back of your doors?

 Can you add another shelf in between the current shelves in your kitchen cabinets, your pantry, your closet, or anywhere else?